 Associate Director of Bands

 Christopher Woodruff joined the faculty at California Polytechnic State University in San Luis Obispo as Associate Director of Bands in the fall of 2006.
 In addition to his responsibilities with the concert and athletic bands, he teaches courses in music theory, and music appreciation.
-For winter and spring of 2013, he served as conductor of the Cal Poly Symphony Orchestra.
 As Instructor of Trumpet he also coaches the Cal Poly Brass choir and teaches courses in brass pedagogy.

 When he's not preparing lectures, designing marching band drill or practicing, he may be found cycling the roads amongst the vineyards of San Luis Obispo County or exploring the universe in a TARDIS.

 - MU 101: Music Theory

 - MU 360: Music in the Classroom